 - Assessing and placing tracheoesophageal voice prostheses (TEP), a device that helps to produce voice using the esophagus

-At our Children's Therapy Center location, we children of all ages with a variety diagnoses.
-Our staffed of dedicated pediatric speech therapists serve clients with developmental and acquired difficulties that include:
+Our Children's Therapy Center location treats children of all ages with a variety of diagnoses.
+Our staffed of dedicated pediatric speech therapists help children with developmental and acquired speech disorders that help improve your child’s speech and language skills, social interaction, fluency, voice and swallowing issues.

-- Aerodigestive Care Clinic.
-Dedicated for assessment (including MBS studies) and follow-up of swallow difficulty
+- Aerodigestive program.
+Dedicated for assessment (including Modified Barium Swallow studies) and follow-up of swallow difficulty.
+Learn more.

-- Cochlear Implant.
-Dedicated to aural rehabilitation of those that have had placement of cochlear implants
+- Cochlear implant.
+Dedicated to aural rehabilitation of those that have had placement of cochlear implants.
+Learn more.